NFDI4BIOIMAGE/training/_sources/authors/robert_haase.md

 In this blog post the author demonstrates how chatGPT can be used to combine a fictive project description with a DMP specification to produce a project-specific DMP.

-Tags: Research Data Management, Large Language Models, Artificial Intelligence
+Tags: Research Data Management, Artificial Intelligence

-Content type: Blog
+Content type: Blog Post

 [https://focalplane.biologists.com/2023/11/06/creating-a-research-data-management-plan-using-chatgpt/](https://focalplane.biologists.com/2023/11/06/creating-a-research-data-management-plan-using-chatgpt/)